 Top Five Museums in Lima

-- MALI Lima Art Museum — This cultural icon is Peru’s most important art museum, with pieces spanning 3,000 years of history categorized in pre-Columbian, Colonial, Republican and Modern galleries.
-Located in downtown Lima.
+MALI Lima Art Museum — This cultural icon is Peru’s most important art museum, with pieces spanning 3,000 years of history categorized in pre-Columbian, Colonial, Republican and Modern galleries.
+Located in the Parque de la Exposicion.

-- National Museum of Archaeology, Anthropology and History of Peru — Peru’s most important history museum, located in a Pueblo Libre mansion where Latin American independence fighter Simon Bolivar temporarily resided.
+National Museum of Archaeology, Anthropology and History of Peru — Peru’s most important history museum, located in a Pueblo Libre mansion and known for the Paracas skulls (which weren’t aliens).

 Naval Museum of Peru — Showcases the military history of the Peruvian Navy, located in Callao.
 Very underrated museum.